Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 Electronic configuration of Na = 2, 8, 1.

-Here, all elements have same number of valence electron (i.e., 1).
+Here, all elements have the same number of valence electrons (i.e., 1).

-• Like group I elements (alkali metals), hydrogen has only one valence electron.
+Like group 1 elements (alkali metals), hydrogen has only one valence electron.
 Thus, it can lose an electron to achieve a stable configuration like alkali metals.
-Hence it can be placed in group 1.
+Hence, it can be placed in group 1.

-Elements in a period do not have the same number of valence electrons, but contain same number of shells.
-Also, the number of valence shell electrons increases by one unit, as the atomic number increases by one unit on moving from left to right.
-E.g.
+Elements in a period do not have the same number of valence electrons, but contain the same number of shells.
+Also, the number of valence shell electrons increases by one unit as the atomic number increases by one unit on moving from left to right.
+E.g.:

 2nd period elements & their electronic configuration: